terascope/teraslice/docs/packages/data-mate/functions.md

 #### Arguments

- - **digest**:  `String` - Which has digest to use, may be set to either "base64" or "hex", defaults to "hex"
+ - **digest**:  `String` - Which hash digest to use, may be set to either "base64" or "hex", defaults to "hex"

 #### Accepts